Water Conservation PlanStage 1: Water Watch

 - System pressure of 58psi and cannot keep ground storage tanks full.

-- Pumping level in no more than 6 wells is 100ft or less above pump
+- Pumping level in no more than six wells is 100ft or less above the pump

 - Unable to maintain pumping capacity or pressure due to equipment failure or downtime.